Orange County Dog Bite Lawyers

 What To Do If A Dog Bites You

-A dog bite can be a traumatic and unexpected experience.
-It may leave you shaken and unsure of what to do next.
+A dog bite may leave you unsure of what to do next.
 Taking immediate action is vital to safeguarding your health and legal rights.

-To do so, here are the steps that you should take:
+To do so, here are some examples of the steps that you can take:

 - Prioritize your safety.
 Move away from the dog and put distance between you to prevent further injury.
 Call 911 if there is still a danger.
 The dispatcher will notify the Orange County Police Department and Animal Control to help secure the dog and ensure safety.